Chinchillas sleep a lot.

 Chinchillas in the wild are preyed upon heavily and any snoring would easily alert predators of their location.

-You can quietly say your chinchilla’s name if they recognize and trust you by voice you can gently touch your chinchilla on the back of the head.
+You can quietly say your chinchilla’s name if it recognizes and trusts you by voice.
+You can also gently touch your chinchilla on the back of the head.

 Don’t worry, this is very rare and chinchillas are extremely friendly.